oat-sa/taohub-articles/forge/Tutorials/how-to-add-a-new-field-to-a-test-taker.md

     - Tutorials
 -->

-How to add a new field to a test taker
+How to add a new field to a test-taker
 ======================================

 Models

-You will need to edit the core ontology to be able to add a new field to a test taker.
+You will need to edit the core ontology to be able to add a new field to a test-taker.
 Begin by opening the ontology located at /generis/core/ontology/generis.rdf

 We can see a sample such as the field userMail.